mi-ayala/mi-ayala/README.md

-## Welcome

-I'm a PhD student in Applied Mathematics at McGill University.
+PhD student in Applied Mathematics at McGill University.
-My research focuses on computer-assisted proofs and numerical simulations.
+Interested in computer-assisted proofs and numerical simulations.